-CEMUS at Uppsala University has created a new Massive Open Online Course on Climate Change Leadership which is running for the second time now in April-May 2017.
-Watch the trailer and join the course at: https://www.futurelearn.com/courses/climate-leadership
+CEMUS at Uppsala University has created a Massive Open Online Course on Climate Change Leadership which ran for the second time in April-May 2017.
+Watch the trailer and find out more about the course at: https://www.futurelearn.com/courses/climate-leadership

 Trailer Living within our carbon budget – an animation

 The trouble with negative emissions – Article in Science by Kevin Anderson